kenudeh/convert-docs/README.md

 # Convert.com.ng Documentation

-Welcome to the Convert.com.ng documentation site.
-This platform provides comprehensive guides and resources for users to exchange excess airtime for cash.
+Welcome to Convert.com.ng's documentation.

 ## Features

-- **Getting Started**: Learn how to start selling airtime and buying data or airtime.
+- **Getting Started**: Learn how to buy and sell airtime and data.
 - **User Guides**: Step-by-step instructions for using the Convert.com.ng platform.
 - **FAQs**: Frequently asked questions and troubleshooting tips.